HeatherAn/recommended-coding-practices/README.md

 ## References

-The material has been mainly built upon the content provided by open sources such as the [Software Carpentry](https://software-carpentry.org/) and [Code Refinery](https://coderefinery.org/) initiatives.
+The material has re-used part of the content provided by open sources such as the [Software Carpentry](https://software-carpentry.org/) and [Code Refinery](https://coderefinery.org/) initiatives.

 _________________________